chenx-hi/SE-FSNC/README.md

 # Structural Entropy Guided Meta Learning for Few-shot Node Classification

-Please refer to the PDF document for details.
+## Please download the PDF for more details.